This easy recipe for keto beef and broccoli is wonderfully flavorful and very easy to make – it’s ready in just 30 minutes!

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Microwave the broccoli florets until tender-crisp.
+Microwave the broccoli florets with a little water until tender-crisp.
+Make sure you don’t overcook them.

 How to serve keto beef and broccoli?